lpcvai/21LPCVC-UAV_VIdeo_Track-Sample-Solution/README.md

 # Drone-Vision-Spring-2021-Sample-Solution Development
-## NOTE: The current release is not merged with main branch.
+## NOTE: The frame skipping method implemented here is not merged with the main branch

 ## Installation
 ### Prepare